-Through the Tuberculosis Control Program, we help people with TB get treatment, such as directly observed therapy (DOT).
+The Tuberculosis Control Program helps people get tested for TB and receive appropriate treatment, such as directly observed therapy (DOT).
 Patients are also eligible for case management services.
 A case manager can:

 - Help patients find and access available services.